biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:CE_Algorithm.md

 This CE implementation allows to specify a couple of custom parameters.

+1.  private int **maxGapSize**; (default 30) The Max gap size parameter G , which has been obtained empirically in the CE paper.
+The larger the max gap size, the longer the compute time, but in same cases drastically improved results. (e.g. 1CDG.A vs. 1TIM.A) For no limit set this parameter to -1.
+2.  boolean **checkCircular**; (default false) A flag that determines if CE should check for Circular Permutations (CP).
+Increases calculation time significantly, but can detect CPs.
-1.  int winSize : (default 8) The window size used for the calculation of the initial Aligned Fragment Pairs
+3.  int **winSize** : (default 8) The window size used for the calculation of the initial Aligned Fragment Pairs
-2.  double rmsdThr; (default 3.0) RMSD threshold used while tracing the AFP fragments
+4.  double **rmsdThr**; (default 3.0) RMSD threshold used while tracing the AFP fragments
-3.  double rmsdThrJoin; (default 4.0) RMSD threshold used to decide if two AFPs should be joined
+5.  double **rmsdThrJoin**; (default 4.0) RMSD threshold used to decide if two AFPs should be joined
-4. String[] alignmentAtoms; (default CA) allows to configure which atoms to use.
+6. String[] **alignmentAtoms**; (default CA) allows to configure which atoms to use.
 At the present only supports "CA" and "CA","CB" settings
-5.  private int maxGapSize; (default 30) The Max gap size parameter G , which was described to have been obtained empirically in the CE paper. the larger the max gap size, the longer the compute time, but in same cases drastically improved results. (e.g. 1CDG.A vs. 1TIM.A) For NO LIMIT set it to -1.
-6.  boolean showAFPRanges; (default false) A print flag that allows to view the ranges of the inital AFPs, prior to alignment optimization.
+7.  boolean **showAFPRanges**; (default false) A print flag that allows to view the ranges of the inital AFPs, prior to alignment optimization.
-7.  boolean checkCircular; (default false) A flag that determines if CE should check for Circular Permutations (CP).
-Increases calculation time significantly, but can detect CPs.

 back to <BioJava:CookBook:PDB:align>